 For your edification:

-Matcha is shade-grown green Japanese Tencha tea ground to powder, to put it simply.
+Matcha is shade-grown green Japanese Tencha tea that is ground down to powder, to put it simply.
 But isn’t it so much more than that?
-Yes it is.
-The tea is grown in shade for around three weeks, which causes the plant to produce more sun-hungry chlorophyll, which then helps the plant to produce more theanine and caffeine, but also more delicious, fresh vegetable flavors.
+Yes, it is.
+The tea is grown in shade for around three weeks, which causes the plant to produce more sun-hungry chlorophyll, which then helps the plant to produce more theanine and caffeine.
+In turn this also produces more delicious, fresh vegetable flavors.
 The leaves are dried, then ground in heavy stone grinders, which are often hand carved.
 The powder is then suspended in water traditionally, but also often milk or dairy replacement.
 It also is often used for baking.

 In terms of health, think of matcha like it’s a green tea, only the health benefits are triple fold, as you are consuming the entire leaf and not just an infusion.
 Extra anti-oxidants, extra caffeine, extra flavor, what more could you want?